dmitrypol/dmitrypol.github.io/_drafts/redis_limits.md

 Exceed RAM

-Max number of values in lists / sets
+Max number of values in lists / sets / sorted sets / hashes

 Too long key / value

+Max integer for count and score on sorted set.
+Use incrby